EdgeTX/edgetx.github.io/docs/supportedradios.md

 The development and support for EdgeTX is conducted by other interested 3rd parties from the community.
 Changes can be proposed as pull-requests to be considered for inclusion into the main EdgeTX codebase.

 * Eachine TX16S (since v2.4)
-* FrSky QX7 / QX7S / QX7 ACCESS / QX7S ACCESS (since v2.4, v2.11 will be the last version to support this radio)
+* FrSky QX7 / QX7S (since v2.4, v2.11 will be the last version to support this radio)
+* FrSky QX7 ACCESS / QX7S ACCESS (since v2.4)
 * FrSky X9 Lite / X9 Lite S (since v2.4, v2.11 will be the last version to support this radio)
 * FrSky X9D / X9D+ / X9D+ SE (since v2.4, v2.11 will be the last version to support this radio)
 * FrSky X9D+ 2019 / X9D+ SE 2019  (since v2.4)